 Pediatric siblings and children: Siblings or other children without an appointment will not be allowed.
 Exceptions may be granted on a case-by-case basis if parents/guardians do not have access to child care services.

 Vaccine Information & Availability

-Vaccine Availability at Facey Medical Group for Patients Aged 12 and Older
+Vaccine Availability at Facey Medical Group for Adult Patients (18 & Older)

-Facey is currently providing first, second, and third doses of Moderna and Pfizer-BioNTech COVID-19 vaccines to eligible patients at our offices, but supplies remain limited.
-No vaccination-only appointments are available at this time.
-Only established patients with an existing appointment to see one of our providers may request to receive a COVID vaccine or booster shot during their visit.
+No vaccination-only appointments or walk-in vaccinations are available for adults at this time.
+Established patients with an existing appointment to see one of our providers may request to receive a COVID-19 vaccine or booster shot during their visit.
 Availability of specific vaccines may vary between locations.
-Since our supplies are limited, we ask that you use a community pharmacy (Walgreens, CVS, Rite Aid, etc.) that is convenient to you, especially if you need a booster dose.
+Since our supplies are limited, we ask that you consider using a community pharmacy (Walgreens, CVS, Rite Aid, etc.) that is convenient to you, especially if you need a booster dose.

 COVID-19 Guidance & Treatment Options